 Point to Point Tunneling Protocol (PPTP) is one of the oldest protocols by Microsoft, and it’s also pretty darn fast.
-In fact, it is the fastest of all VPN protocols, making it ideal for applications where speed is important such as streaming and online gaming.
-However, PPTP is not as secure because of its weak encryption.
+In fact, it is the fastest of all VPN protocols.
+That means it’s a great option for applications where speed is important such as streaming and gaming.
+That being said, PPTP is not as secure because of its weak encryption standard.

-Commonly used for remote access over the Internet, PPTP uses the TCP port 1723 for communication which in turn uses the GRE protocol.
-The data packets transmitted through the tunnel are encapsulated and treated as IP packets.
-When initiated from the client side, PPTP tunneling doesn’t need supporting devices like routers, etc.
+When used for remote access over the Internet, PPTP uses the TCP port 1723 for communication which uses the Generic Routing Encapsulation (GRE) protocol to encapsulate PPP packets.
+When initiated from the client side, PPTP tunneling doesn’t need devices like routers, etc.

 The PPTP protocol uses the GRE and TCP port 1723 for smooth data transmission.

-Due to fairly low level encryption which is 128-bit, the protocol offers highest speed as compared to other protocols.
+Due to low level encryption, it offers highest speed as compared to other protocols.
 (It’s a toss up!
 What do you want, speed or security?)